topofocus/arcadedb/README.md

 Ruby Interface to a [Arcade Database](https://arcadedb.com/).

-> This ist a pre alpha version with minimal functionality.
+> This ist a pre alpha version.

-The adapter accesses the HTTP-Json-Api of ArcadeDB.
+The adapter implements the HTTP-JSON-Api of ArcadeDB.

 It aims to enable
 * to create and destroy databases